nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### List expiring foods: `expiring`

-Displays a list of food items that has expired and are expiring within a week.
+Displays a list of food items that are expiring within a week.
+An additional message will be displayed, if there are food items that have already expired.

 Format: `expiring`